open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-operator/README.md

 ### Deployment Mode

-If you want to get more control of the OpenTelemetry collector and create a standalone application, Deployment would be your choice.
-With Deployment, you can relatively easily scale up the collector to monitor more targets, roll back to an early version if anything unexpected happens, pause the collector, etc. In general, you can manage your collector instance just as an application.
+If you want to get more control of the OpenTelemetry Collector and create a standalone application, Deployment would be your choice.
+With Deployment, you can relatively easily scale up the Collector to monitor more targets, roll back to an early version if anything unexpected happens, pause the Collector, etc. In general, you can manage your Collector instance just as an application.

 The following example configuration deploys the Collector as Deployment resource.
-The receiver is jaeger-receiver and the exporter is logging exporter.
+The receiver is Jaeger receiver and the exporter is logging exporter.

 ```console